 Federal law mandates that efforts be made to locate absent parents, establish paternity and/or obtain support for the children.
-The specified relative receiving WV WORKS, or the specified relative included in an AFDC Medicaid or AFDC-Related Medicaid AG, must cooperate with child support activities and redirect to the Bureau for Child Support Enforcement (BCSE) any child support payments received.
+The specified relative receiving WV WORKS must cooperate with child support activities and redirect to the Bureau for Child Support Enforcement (BCSE) any child support payments received.